-First Comics News: Homages aside, this is obviously very different from Marvel and DC Comics!
+First Comics News: Homages aside, this is very different from Marvel and DC Comics!
 There is quite a lot more for readers to uncover as they explore the world of G-Man Comics.
 What else can you let us know in advance of the debut of Simon N. Kirby, The Agent, and its Kickstarter?

 Rik Offenberger: This is the world outside your window.
 If superheroes existed in real life the government would register them.
 There would be no question, there is no rebellion on this.
-They are quasi-policeman deputized to do their job.
+They are quasi-policemen deputized to do their job.

 Rik: I want to keep this as close to the real world as possible.
 Simon N. Kirby is an FBI agent who is assigned to dress like a superhero.
 As a result, acts like an FBI agent.
 He’ll arrest the bad guys, they’ll be brought in for questioning, they have attorneys, etc. We will have a lot more of a police procedural aspect to the story than just a bank robber holding the bag with a big dollar bill sign on the side of it.
 We have to suspend our belief that there are superheroes in the world.
 But I want it to feel more genuine.

 1st: According to the above, superheroes have existed at least since 1963, if not before.
-A lot of time has passed prior to our story in Simon N. Kirby, The Agent (especially when you consider Judah “The Hammer” Maccabee!).
+A lot of time has passed before our story in Simon N. Kirby, The Agent (especially when you consider Judah “The Hammer” Maccabee!).
 Not only is he in the unenviable position of registration enforcement, but he is also in the grand scheme of things superpowered, Simon is a relatively new face of being a superhero yet uber important to all things heroic.
 Who are some of the other heroes we can expect to read about and how do they view Simon N. Kirby, The Agent?

 Rik: We are launching with four of my heroes.
 We have The Agent, Sgt.
-Flag and Lynx, who are a couple.
+Flag and Lynx, are a couple.
 Simon N. Kirby, The Agent has been with me for a long time.
-Simon N. Kirby it the title character and he is a third-generation FBI Agent who leads a superhero team called the G-Men.
+Simon N. Kirby is the title character and he is a third-generation FBI Agent who leads a superhero team called the G-Men.
 The G-Men are a “Mission Impossible” style team, in which Agent Kirby will select different members for different missions.
 Sgt.
 Flag is a Marine charged with search and rescue missions for fellow Marines.
 Currently reassigned to the G-Men.
 Lynx is an Army Ranger turned urban superhero.
 When I was a comic retailer, I created him and we did an ashcan.
-Now Lynx is a team with a male and female member.
+Now Lynx is a team with male and female member.
 They are a couple who enjoy fighting crime together.
 You will see more of them in Simon N. Kirby, The Agent #2.
 We are incorporating Jim Burrows’ World of New Arcadia and he has a variety of superheroes as well as Eric N. Bennett’s superheroes.
-But from my corner of the universe, it’s all very real world-based at least in my mind.
+But from my corner of the universe, it’s all very real-world-based at least in my mind.

 Rik: Agent Kirby has no powers.
 He has to rely on his tech.
 His uniform is made from 9-ply Kevlar.
 His chest piece is a ceramic trauma plate comprised of boron carbide.
 Agent Kirby’s uniform absorbs kinetic energy from a plate underneath his chest plate.
-Any force striking the chest plate is absorbed into microcircuitry embedded into the uniform, the blast is released through his gloves.
+Any force striking the chest plate is absorbed into microcircuitry embedded into the uniform, and the blast is released through his gloves.
 There is only one problem.
-All of his tech is manufactured by Rothländer Industries.
+All of his techs is manufactured by Rothländer Industries.
 Owned by Henry Rothländer who is Murder Hornet, the villain from Simon N. Kirby, The Agent #2.
 Therefore, his tech malfunctions or is ineffective any time he is battling Murder Hornet or his allies.

 Rik: Aside from Murder Hornet, we have the Aryan Alliance show up in the first issue.
 The Aryan Alliance is a white supremacist militia.
-Just like the group that wanted to storm Area 51, the Aryan Alliance have their conspiracy theory.
+Just like the group that wanted to storm Area 51, the Aryan Alliance have its conspiracy theory.
 They believe Peter Beter’s claim there is no gold in Fort Knox.
 They’re going to storm Fort Knox to prove there is no gold and destabilize the country so they can take over.
 If they’re wrong, they’re going to steal the gold.
 Aided in their endeavor, they will have a 16’ giant robot, Vanguard.
 Vanguard is also built by Rothländer Industries.

 1st: What does the N. in Simon N. Kirby stand for?